Which Cotton? A Cotton Yarn Comparison for Crafters

 Cotton yarn selection

 I have found that selection when it pertains to cotton yarn really depends on where you’re shopping.
 Jo-Ann typically has a large selection of cotton yarn, whereas Michaels has about two columns of bins.
 Hobby Lobby only carries their own two brands; Crafter’s Secret and I Love This Cotton.
+My favorite, Dishie, can only be found online.

 The cotton yarn selection at Walmart can vary greatly from store to store.
 For instance, the Walmart nearest me has a very limited yarn selection, with cotton comprising about half.
 The Walmart about 10 minutes away, however, has just about every kind of yarn you could dream of – including a delicious assortment of cotton.

 Cotton can also be mercerized!
 Mercerized cotton is a treated cotton yarn that therefore is not as absorbent, it is less likely to shrink in the event it gets wet and appears shinier to the eye.
 It keeps its shape extremely well which makes it the perfect yarn for the Aldi Quarter Keeper Keychain.
-Note that this mercerized cotton is not the same as mercerized cotton thread, which can be used for doilies or sun hats.

 Remember too that if you can’t find a certain type of yarn at your store, check their website!
 Many times we can find ship-to-store with free pickup!
-Walmart has even started offering an additional discount on certain brands/varieties (and not just yarn!) if you order online and choose in-store pickup.
+Walmart has even started offering an additional discount on certain brands/varieties (and not just yarn!) if you purchase online and choose in-store pickup.

 Which cotton yarn is your favorite, and why?